PredixDev/MobileExample-iOSService-Camera/README.md

 # MobileExample-iOSService-Camera
-This repo demonstrates a barcode scanning iOS native service and a webapp utilizing that service.
+This repo demonstrates a camera iOS native service and a webapp utilizing that service.

 ## Step 0 - Prerequisites
 It is assumed you already have a Predix Mobile cloud services installation, have installed the Predix Mobile command line tool, and have installed a Predix Mobile iOS Container, following the Getting Started examples for those repos.